 - sharing your Internet connection across multiple PCs

-The procedure for connecting to either an ADSL-based or a cable-based broadband Internet service is very similar.
+The procedure for connecting to either an ADSL-based or a cable-based broadband Internet service is very similar learn about more options at this business internet costs rate website.
 Since the introduction of wires-only ADSL services (also referred to as “self-install”) many modems with built-in routers – allowing connection of a number of PCs via Ethernet cables – have come to market.
 BT used a device which performed the same basic functions when ADSL was first introduced, in mid-2000.
 However, modern-day modem/routers are user-configurable and offer many additional features, such as Virtual Private Networks (VPN) and firewall protection.

 The principal difference between ADSL and cable is that with the latter, your modem is likely to be supplied by your ISP and will not be a combined modem/router device.
 In this case the modem will need to be connected to a separate router device which will act as the hub through which the Internet connection can be shared by other PCs.